abiquo/template-repository/README.md

 * by default uses embedded filesystem database (db=fs) ** db: database connection. (db=mysql:root:root@templaterepository)
 ** also use ''jpa.ddl=create'' for the first run
+* ovfcatalog.repositoryName : remote repository name when adding to abiquo

 You can also change the binding port (http.port=9000)